MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	> react-native link appcenter-crashes
 	> ```

-	For iOS, it will try to download the iOS App Center SDK from **Cocoapods**, if you see an error like:
+	For iOS, it will try to download the [App Center SDK for iOS and macOS](https://cocoapods.org/pods/AppCenter) from **CocoaPods**, if you see an error like:

 	```
 	Added code to initialize iOS App Center SDK in ios/reactnativesample/AppDelegate.m